xStarbound/xStarbound/doc/lua/player.md

 #### `void` player.giveEssentialItem(`EssentialItem` slot, `ItemDescriptor` item)

-Sets the contents of the specified essential slot to the specified item.
+Sets the contents of the specified essential slot to the specified item; if the descriptor is `nil`, clears the slot.
 See above for valid `EssentialItem` values.

 ---